Table of Contents

 One of the neat features on offer with the Profile Builder Pro plugin is that it comes with built-in functionality to help you fight off registration spam.
 This is especially important for website owners who are looking for ways on how to build a website with user accounts while keeping it secure.

-To get started, head over to Profile Builder Settings General Settings and make sure both the “Email Confirmation” Activated and “Admin Approval” Activated options are set to Yes.
+To get started, I headed over to Profile Builder → Settings → General Settings and made sure both the “Email Confirmation” Activated and “Admin Approval” Activated options are set to Yes.

 You can also select the “Email Confirmation” Landing Page and select which user roles to activate admin approval on using the “Admin Approval” on User Role option.